How To Boost Your WiFi Signal

 Are you paying top dollar for fast internet speeds that aren’t reflected in your wireless connection’s performance?
 Before you blame your ISP for slow internet, it’s important to understand the difference between internet and WiFi.
 The internet is an infrastructure that connects millions of computers and databases around the world, while WiFi is a wireless network that connects your devices to the internet.

-Try an internet speed test from TestMySpeed to make sure you’re getting the internet speed you’re currently paying for with your plan.
+Run a wifi speed test from TestMySpeed to make sure you’re getting the internet speed you’re currently paying for with your plan.
 If not, contact your internet service provider and find a plan that better suits your lifestyle, or discover other ISPs available in your area.

 If the download and upload speeds reflected in your speed test results match your current plan, then the issue likely stems from your WiFi signal.
-Some common factors that affect WiFi performance include router location and home layout, old technology, and network interference.
+Some factors that affect WiFi performance include router location and home layout, old technology, and network interference.

 How to Boost Your WiFi Signal for Faster Speeds